This is a PHP error that will happen if you attempt to use a scalar value as an array.

 As you can see, I completely forgot about the fact that I already had an integer variable called $var.

 If I were to run the code above, my script would display an unappealing “Cannot use a scalar” warning.

-It is extremely important to note that the code above will not work. i.e. $var will remain as an integer and any data that you attempted to add to your “array” will be lost.
+It is extremely important to note that the code above will not work.
+In other words, $var will remain as an integer.
+The data that I tried to add to the “array” will be lost.

 If you’re unsure about whether a certain variable is a scalar value or not, then you can use the is_scalar function like so:

 If you run the code above, you’ll find that it returns a boolean TRUE value.

 $test = array(1, 2, 3); $isScalar = is_scalar($test); var_dump($isScalar);

 You will see that the result is FALSE.